-Just like carpenters, sales people have their own set of “tools” – the cold call openers that we use to introduce ourselves, create conversations, and start building relationships with new customers and prospects that lead to appointment setting, follow-up calls, referrals and eventually closing the sale.
+Just like carpenters, sales people have their own set of “tools” – the cold call openers that we use to introduce ourselves, create conversations, and start building relationships with new customers and prospects that lead to appointment setting, inbound lead qualification, follow-up calls, referrals and eventually closing the sale.

 A good carpenter knows when to replace his worn-out tools – if you have a screwdriver whose head is stripped to the point of uselessness and a tape measure that doesn’t retract, you know that it’s time to buy new tools.
 Unfortunately, many sales people keep using the same worn-out tools – the same ineffective cold call openers – in their telemarketing and appointment setting efforts.